terranovafr/terranovafr.github.io/_teaching/2024-EASSS-Course.md

 ## Practical Session (12:00 - 13:30)

 ### Description
 The hands-on component will guide participants through setting up a training environment tailored for RL agents.
-This part of the tutorial will include a practical introduction to OpenAI’s Gym library and references to prominent libraries that implement deep RL algorithms.
+This part of the tutorial will include a practical introduction with a grid world example to the OpenAI’s Gymnasium library and references the StableBaselines3 library that implement deep RL algorithms.

 🛠️ **[Practical Session Slides](../files/EASSS_2024_Practical.pdf)**